Posted on 4 Comments

 Ready to paint!

 My knit painting experiment began with my trusty Shiva Paint Sticks.
-You can see previous paint stick fun in my Painted Shirt posts and Quilted jacket posts.
+You can see previous paint stick fun in my Painted Shirt post and Quilted Jacket post.
 I love them because they are neat and versatile.
 On the knits, however, the paint was hard to distribute and the application process caused the fabric to became distorted.

 Some experimentation with stabilizer and interfacing showed improved results, but it altered the nature of the knit fabric.